dannou812/schafkopf/README.md

 This is intended to be a playground for algorithms and eventually a neural network in the realm of the german game "Schafkopf".

+Since I am still pretty new to Rust it is also a way for me to better understand and learn the language.

 # Gameplay/UI

 There are two planned ways to play/run this game: